mysqljs/mysql/Readme.md

   initialSize : 10
 });

-// you can listen to the `initialized` event (emit after all connections is created) pool.on('initialized', function(poolSize) {
+// you can listen to the `initialized` event (emit after all connections are created) pool.on('initialized', function(poolSize) {
 });